Kanda-m-3/HomepageCryptoVanguard/replit.md

 - **Purchases**: Transaction records linking users to purchased content

 ### Authentication Strategy
-The application is prepared for user authentication with Stripe customer integration, though the current implementation uses a memory storage layer that can be easily replaced with the full Drizzle database implementation.
+The application is prepared for user authentication with Stripe customer integration, using a full PostgreSQL database implementation through Drizzle ORM for persistent data storage.

 ## Data Flow